Warasdiner-Sankt Georger Grenzer

 By mid September 1756, one battalion of the regiment was part of Beck's detachment who reinforced Piccolomini's Corps operating in Moravia.
 This battalion took part in an engagement near Lewin.
 On October 8, this battalion accompanied FML Spada who marched to Sadowa (present-day Sadová) to put a stop to the depredations of the Prussians on the right bank of the Elbe.

-On April 20 1758, during the Prussian invasion of Moravia, the regiment formed part of Colonel Brentano's light troops who launched a surprise attack on Frei-Infanterie de Angelelli at Liebau (present-day Lubawka), capturing 4 officers, 47 men and 5 guns.
+On April 20 1758, during the Prussian invasion of Moravia, part of the regiment was attached to Colonel Brentano's light troops who launched a surprise attack on Frei-Infanterie de Angelelli at Liebau (present-day Lubawka), capturing 4 officers, 47 men and 5 guns.
 In May and June, 1,500 men of the regiment took part in the defence of Olmütz.
 They were involved in several actions during the siege.
 On August 4, a detachment of the regiment took part in an engagement near Horschitzka (present-day Hořičky).
-In September, during the Austrian invasion of Saxony, the regiment was stationed in Stolpen.
+In September, during the Austrian invasion of Saxony, part of the regiment was stationed in Stolpen.
 On September 13, it was attacked at Weissenhirsch and forced to retire to Dittersbach.
 On September 16, it fought again in an engagement at Arnsdorf not far from Stolpen.
-On October 14, the regiment was at the Battle of Hochkirch.
+On October 14, part of the regiment was at the Battle of Hochkirch.

-For the campaign of 1760, the regiment was attached to Lacy's Corps.
-On July 10, as part of the rearguard, the regiment covered the passage of the Elbe, closely pressed by the Prussians.
+For the campaign of 1760, part of the regiment was attached to Lacy's Corps.
+On July 10, as part of the rearguard, it covered the passage of the Elbe, closely pressed by the Prussians.
 On September 3, it distinguished itself in the engagement of Nieder-Ahrensdorf.
 In September, during the Russian campaign in Brandenburg, part of the regiment followed Lacy in his advance on Berlin.

-In 1762, the regiment served in Silesia.
+In 1762, part of the regiment served in Silesia.
 On July 6, it took part in the Combat of Adelsbach where it was deployed in Bretano's Corps.
-Two weeks later, on July 21, the regiment fought in the Battle of Burkersdorf.
-On August 16, the regiment participated in the Battle of Reichenbach.
+Two weeks later, on July 21, part of the regiment fought in the Battle of Burkersdorf.
+On August 16, part of the regiment participated in the Battle of Reichenbach.